-The data presented in this report are from the most recent testing done in accordance with Administrative Regulation 401 KAR Chapter 8.As authorized and approved by EPA, the State has reduced monitoring requirements for certain contaminants to less often than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
+The data presented in this report are from the most recent testing done in accordance with Administrative Regulation 401 KAR Chapter 8.
+As authorized and approved by EPA, the State has reduced monitoring requirements for certain contaminants to less often than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Some of the data in this table, though representative, may be more than one year old.
 Unless otherwise noted, the report level is the highest level detected.

 Allowable Levels Source Highest Single Measurement Lowest Monthly % Violation Likely Source Turbidity (NTU) (Continuously) Never more than 1 NTU.
-Less than 0.3 NTU's 95% of monthly samples WHUD 0.32 99% No Soil Runoff Regulated Contaminant Test Results Contaminant (Units) MCL MCLG Source Report Level Range of Detection Date of Sample Violation Likely Source Inorganic Contaminants Copper (ppm) (Level found is 90th percentile.
-No sites exceed the AL) (SCWD) AL = 1.3 1.3 SCWD 0.015 0.001 - 0.032 Jul-12 No Corrosion of household plumbing systems; Lead (ppm) (Level found is 90th percentile.
-No sites exceed the AL) AL = 15 0 SCWD 0 0 to 3 Jul-12 No Corrosion of household plumbing systems; erosion of natural deposits Fluoride (ppm) 4 4 WHUD 1.5 N/A 2012 No Erosion of natural deposits; water additive which promotes strong teeth Disinfectants/ Disinfection Byproducts and Precursors Total Organic Carbon (ppm) (measured as ppm but reported as a ratio) TT N/A WHUD 1.3 Lowest Average 1.0 - 16 Monthly Ratios 2012 No Naturally present in the environment Chlorine (ppm) MRDL 4 MRDLG 4 SCWD 1.60 Highest Average 0.90 - 2.00 2012 No Water additive used to control microbes HAA's [haloacetic acids] (ppb) (all sites) 60 N/A WHUD 35 System Average 11 to 35 Range of System Sites 2012 No By-product of drinking water chlorination HAA's [haloacetic acids] (ppb) (individual sites) 60 N/A SCWD N/A High Site Average 32 to 33 Range of Individual Sites 2012 No By-product of drinking water chlorination TTHM [total trihalomethanes] (ppb) (all sites) 80 N/A WHUD 57 System Average 17 to 67 Range of System Sites 2012 No By-product of drinking water chlorination TTHM [total trihalomethanes] (ppb) (individual sites) 80 N/A SCWD N/A High Site Average 38 to 38 Range of Individual Sites 2012 No By-product of drinking water chlorination
+Less than 0.3 NTU's 95% of monthly samples WHUD 0.17 100% No Soil Runoff Regulated Contaminant Test Results Contaminant (Units) MCL MCLG Source Report Level Range of Detection Date of Sample Violation Likely Source Microbial Contaminants Total Coliform Bacteria (# positive samples) 1 0 SCWD 1 NA Nov-14 No Naturally present in the environment Inorganic Contaminants Copper (ppm) (Level found is 90th percentile.
+No sites exceed the AL) (SCWD) AL = 1.3 1.3 SCWD 0.02 0.001 - 0.032 Jul-12 No Corrosion of household plumbing systems; Lead (ppm) (Level found is 90th percentile.
+No sites exceed the AL) AL = 15 0 SCWD 0 0 to 3 Jul-12 No Corrosion of household plumbing systems; erosion of natural deposits Fluoride (ppm) 4 4 WHUD 0.78 0.72 to 0.83 2014 No Erosion of natural deposits; Water additive which promotes strong teeth Disinfectants/ Disinfection Byproducts and Precursors Total Organic Carbon (ppm) (measured as ppm but reported as a ratio) TT N/A WHUD 1.3 Lowest Average 1.2 - 1.6 Monthly Ratios 2014 No Naturally present in the environment Chlorine (ppm) MRDL 4 MRDLG 4 SCWD 1.57 Highest Average 0.6 - 2.09 2014 No Water additive used to control microbes HAA's [haloacetic acids] (ppb) (reported as highest locational running average) 60 N/A SCWD 51 35 - 56 2014 No By-product of drinking water chlorination TTHM [total trihalomethanes] (ppb) (reported as highest locational running average) 80 N/A SCWD 74 39 - 84 2014 No By-product of drinking water chlorination

-- Monthly ratio is the % TOC removal achieved to the % TOC removal required. - Annual average of the monthly ratios must be 1.00 or greater for compliance.
-Less than one year of quarterly sampling.
+^{} Ratio is the monthly % TOC removal achieved to the % TOC removal required Annual average of the monthly ratios must be 1.00 or greater for compliance.